Mars Wrigley bets on Asia’s chocolate boom

 The US company expects the region’s rising middle class to eat more M&M’s and Snickers.

-Mars Wrigley Confectionery is counting on the rising middle class in Asia, including the Philippines, Vietnam, and Indonesia as it seeks to double the annual revenue of its snacking division to $36b in the next decade.
+Mars Wrigley is counting on the rising middle class in Asia, including the Philippines, Vietnam, and Indonesia as it seeks to double the annual revenue of its snacking division to $36b in the next decade.

 The world's biggest maker of chocolate, chewing gum, mints, and fruity confections is adapting to the unique needs of the Asian market as a key strategy, Kalpesh Parmar, general manager at Mars Wrigley Asia, told Retail Asia.